akashacms/epub-guide/documents/1b-akashacms-directory.html.md

 };
 ```

-But you can name any of these directories as you want.
+You can name any of these directories as you want, but it's best to leave these defaults alone.

 The purpose of each are as follows:
 * `root_assets`: Contains "asset" files that aren't built, but are simply copied to the `root_out` directory.
-Such as image files, CSS or fonts.
+Such as image, CSS or font files.
 * `root_layouts`: These are templates into which the content is rendered.
 The AkashaCMS rendering model is to progressively render content into more comprehensive page containers until the content is rendered into a full page.
 The system is quite comprehensive, and is documented at [akashacms.com/layout/index.html](http://akashacms.com/layout/index.html).
 For AkashaEPUB we probably only need simple layouts.
 * `root_partials`: Partials are similar to the templates, but can be thought of as content snippets that can be inserted inline a document.
 * `root_docs`: Contains the content documents